perduta/teos/EOS_LIBS_AMENDMENTS.md

 To make the above libraries (i.e.`fc`, `types` & `utilities`) compatible with Windows we needed to create clones of those libraries and introduce slight changes.
 The rest of this document describes the details of those amendments.

-In the future we plan to turn these modifications into proper GitHub pull requests against EOS repository, so that those libraries can become platform-independent.
-But for the time being those amended clones are part of `teos` codebase.
+In the future we plan to turn our modifications into proper GitHub pull requests against EOS repository, so that the above libraries can become platform-independent.
+However, for the time being they remain part of `teos` codebase.

 ---